Japanese Railway Museums

 In varous parts of Japan there are regular steam operated services over mainlines.
 The Japanese Railway Society keeps a list of these.

-Around Japan in various city parks, squares, railway station yards, museum yardsm and so on, can be seen various preseved and plinthed static locomtives.
+Around Japan in various city parks, squares, railway station yards, museum yards, and so on, can be seen preserved various plinthed static locomotives.
 There are too many to list here - keep your eyes open whilst in Japan!